 Flatley says the reason is that bushfires caused by powerlines spread rapidly.
 “Faults that ignite a wildfire are often caused by strong winds, which spread quickly over a wide area and prevent people from reacting quickly enough.”

 In 2009, a Royal Commission of Enquiry undertook an investigation to determine root causes and make recommendations.
 The verdict: bare wire conductors should be replaced with covered conductors.
 The scale of the recommendation is huge, and for rural Victoria alone in southeast Australia, that meant replacing 84,000 roadside kilometers of bare wire lines that were 45 years old on average.
 In 2016, Groundline was granted 291,000 Australian dollars to test covered conductor replacement options.

 Amokabel designed one conductor for a conventional three-phase system, plus one for a single wire earth return system, a one-phase conductor used at end of lines to distribute to small communities.
 “Historically, they use steel wire in Australia,” says Warme, “so they can use high tension between the poles.
-We made a thin, aluminum-clad steel conductor with a cover that could be used at high tension.
+We made a thin, aluminum-clad steel conductor that can be used with high tension.
 The conductors are fully water-blocked conductor, triple extruded, very robust.”

 Flatley saw the advantage in the Amokabel–Ensto partnership: “The massive benefit was that the supplier of the covered conductor was talking to the supplier of the fitting.”

 Amokabel’s Warme says not all customers understand the importance of the relationship.
 "Customers will say 'We tried covered conductors and it doesn’t work.'
 But that's because the supplier has only sold them a conductor and hasn’t helped them with installation.
 No training, supervision, and they struggle.
 To reap the benefit of our covered conductor we want to provide a systems solution, which we have with Ensto.”